rzhu035/stats220/index.md

     - The first year is very fun!
 We did a lot of interesting programs with Python which is chilllll 🙌
     - The second year became a little hard than previous year, java synatx is difficult than python 😱
     - Now I am in third year, these courses really freak me out! 😭
-2. I really like the character "Guoba" from genshin, So I decided Let him express my feelings in this meme'
+2. I really like the character "Guoba" from genshin, So I decided to let him express my feelings in this meme
 3. I add the noise effect and let the color of the text be red in third row to show my panic and irritable feelings.

+**Hope you can get  my feelings from this meme!**

 ### The original meme
 ![](https://i.pinimg.com/736x/fc/8a/f5/fc8af55a8765bf210af540f9a7f62deb.jpg)